• 35% off all accounts

 Learn smart money concepts for prop trading, including SMC vs ICT, forex roots, futures execution, liquidity, order blocks, fair value gaps, and Tradeify risk rules.

-TL;DR: Smart Money Concepts, or SMC, is a price action framework built around liquidity, market structure, order blocks, fair value gaps, and institutional order flow.
-The language came largely from forex and ICT-style trading communities, but the core ideas can be adapted to futures because ES, NQ, and other futures markets still move through liquidity, stop runs, imbalance, and session-based volatility.
-For prop traders, SMC is useful only when it becomes a repeatable checklist: define the higher-timeframe bias, identify liquidity, wait for a sweep or displacement, choose a precise entry, and size the trade around account rules.
+TL;DR: Smart Money Concepts (SMC) is a price action framework built around liquidity, market structure, order blocks, fair value gaps, and institutional order flow.
+The vocabulary came from forex and ICT communities, but ES, NQ, and other futures markets still trade through liquidity sweeps (stop hunts), kill zones, displacement, and session opens.
+For prop traders, SMC is useful only when it becomes a repeatable checklist: define HTF bias, mark the kill zone, wait for a sweep and displacement, take the entry at an order block or fair value gap, and size around account rules.

 What Are Smart Money Concepts?

-Smart Money Concepts is a way to read price by asking where larger traders may need liquidity.
-Instead of treating support and resistance as simple floors and ceilings, SMC traders look at those levels as places where stop orders, breakout orders, and pending liquidity may sit.
+SMC reads price by asking where larger traders need liquidity.
+Instead of treating support and resistance as floors and ceilings, SMC traders see those levels as places where stop orders and breakout orders sit.

-The basic idea is that price often moves toward liquidity before making the real move.
-A high gets swept before price sells off.
-A low gets swept before price rallies.
-A breakout tempts late buyers or sellers before the market reverses.
-SMC gives names to those patterns so traders can build a process around them.
+Price often runs liquidity — a stop hunt or liquidity sweep — before making the real move.
+A high gets swept before price sells off; a low gets swept before price rallies.
+SMC names those patterns so you can build a process around them.

 Most SMC education comes from forex because the ICT and retail forex communities popularized the terms.
-That is why many ranking pages discuss SMC forex trading, brokers, prop firms, and currency pairs.
-Tradeify focuses on futures, but the bridge is simple: futures still have liquidity pools, session opens, stop runs, trend continuation, and failed breakouts.
+That is why most ranking pages discuss SMC forex trading, brokers, prop firms, and currency pairs.
+Futures still have liquidity pools, session opens, stop runs, and failed breakouts, so the framework transfers.

 SMC vs ICT Trading